mravivar/AndroidApp-PersonalAssistant/README.md

 # Batroid
-Batroid is an android-based personal assistant app, which handles multiple tasks without much of an user intervention.
+Batroid is an android-based personal assistant application that handles multiple tasks without much of an user intervention.

 ## Features
 1. Do Not Disturb (DND) mode depending on user's current location using Geofencing.